riteshverma92/customer-segmentation/README.md

 - [📊 Results & Insights](#-results--insights)

-## Project Overview
+## 📌 Project Overview
-This project focuses on a comprehensive analysis of credit card usage data to perform customer segmentation and classification.
-Using unsupervised learning techniques, specifically K-Means Clustering, customers are grouped into distinct segments based on their spending behaviors.
+Project applies a **Machine Learning pipeline** on credit card usage data to perform customer segmentation and classification.
+Customers are first grouped into segments using **K-Means Clustering**, and then a **Decision Tree Classifier** predicts the segment of new customers, supporting targeted marketing and strategic financial planning.

-**Machine Learning pipeline** is used to streamline data preprocessing, clustering, and classification, ensuring a clear and reproducible workflow.
-Subsequently, a Decision Tree Classifier is trained to predict the cluster a new customer would belong to, providing a powerful tool for targeted marketing and strategic financial planning.

-## 🎯 Objectives

-- **Customer Segmentation:** Apply unsupervised learning (K-Means Clustering) to categorize credit card customers into distinct, data-driven groups based on spending patterns and behavioral attributes.
-- **Behavioral Profiling:** Analyze and interpret each cluster to uncover unique financial habits, transaction trends, and customer characteristics.
-- **Predictive Classification:** Develop a Decision Tree Classifier to accurately assign new customers to the most relevant segment.
-- **Business Impact:** Deliver actionable insights to support targeted marketing, personalized financial services, customer retention strategies, and improved decision-making.

 ---
 ## 🛠 Tech Stack